 - 1/2 cup shredded parmesan cheese

-- 1/3 cup extra virgin olive oil (you may not need it all – I generally use about 1/4 cup or so)
+- 1/3 cup extra virgin olive oil (you may not need it all)

 - salt and pepper to taste

-- In a food processor, combine cilantro, parmesan, garlic, salt and pepper.
+- In a food processor, combine cilantro, parmesan, garlic, lemon juice, salt and pepper.
 Pulse to give everything a rough chop.

 - With the food processor running, stream in olive oil a tablespoon at a time until pesto has come together.
 You may not need all of the olive oil – stream it in until your pesto is the consistency you want, and feel free to add additional oil if you want a thinner sauce!

-- Serve immediately or keep in the fridge for up to a week.
+- Serve immediately or transfer to an airtight container and store in the fridge for up to 5 days.

+How to freeze this pesto.
 This pesto freezes well.
-Freeze it in airtight containers (I like small mason jars) or in ice cube trays and then transfer the ice cubes to airtight containers for freezer storage.
+Freeze it in small airtight containers or in ice cube trays and then transfer the ice cubes to airtight containers for freezer storage.

-Strict vegetarians can look for parmesan cheese made without animal rennet.
+Strict vegetarians should look for parmesan cheese made without rennet.